Stacey Grey

 In the dusty hills, half a state away

-Some boys had struck bad luck
+Some boys had hit bad luck

 The cops had found three bodies